Word@Work, Let God's Word energise your working day!

 Matthew 21:28-31

 Jesus was talking with the most senior religious officials (the Chief Priests and Elders of the people - Matthew 21:23).
-He asked them questions to drive them to understand their spiritual poverty, despite their social distinction and wealth.
-The question in this passage was in the form of a simple riddle about words and actions.
+He asked them questions to show them their hypocrisy - their hearts reeked of spiritual poverty, despite their social distinction and wealth (Matthew 23:23-26).
+It was also to teach His trainee apostles that they must not fall into the same error.
+Spiritual authenticity would be a key issue in the early church (1 Corinthians 11:17-22).

 Righteousness, Faith And Action